dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/Real_Analysis_Qual_Notes_stripped.md

 -   Simplifications:

     -   To show something for a measurable set, show it for bounded/compact/elementary sets/
-    -   To show something for a function, show it for continuous, bounded, compactly supported, simple, indicator functions, \( L^1 \), etc
+    -   To show something for a function, show it for continuous, bounded, compactly supported, simple, chi functions, \( L^1 \), etc
     -   Replace a continuous sequence (\( \varepsilon\to 0 \)) with an arbitrary countable sequence (\( x_n \to 0 \))
     -   Intersect with a ball \( B_r(\mathbf{0})\subset {\mathbb{R}}^n \).